 From that point on, sardines represented something beyond comfort to me, something more like relief and, as noted above, safety.
 No matter how broke, I could cobble together a satisfying meal as long as I was in possession of a can of sardines and a box of pasta.
 Over the years, I both widened and refined my repertoire of sardine cookery.
 Fresh sardines, too, popped up to welcome me just about anywhere I went in the world—quite literally, in the case of Cornish stargazy pie, wherein the fish heads poke right up through the pastry crust.
 (I'm telling you, sardines are the hams of the fish world.)
 Or, more elegantly, in Sicilian pasta con le sarde, fragrant with fennel and lit up with saffron.
 Or in my all-time favorite preparation, served everywhere from Tokyo's izakayas to Barcelona's Boqueria Market and on countless beaches between: grilled whole sardines, seasoned with nothing more than salt, citrus, and smoke, a snack best demolished standing up, using only hands and teeth.

 But it's my relationship with canned sardines I'm really talking about here, be they Breton or brisling.
 The latter, though labeled "sardines," are actually sprats, but who cares?
 Hot-smoked over wood fires, they're too tasty to quibble over.
 A pilchard's just a fully grown sardine, big and fleshy.
 And so on.
 Purists will go on about the superiority of French sardines—sometimes stamped with vintages and aged like wines—and the galling fact that in North America, you can pack a herring in a can and call it a sardine.
 But I'm really not bothered.
 They all have a place in my cupboard as long as they're not packed in water, because what's the point of that?
-Packed in oil, they're still incredibly healthful, so full of good fat, calcium, protein, potassium, and iron that I can feel righteous about eating them, and not too bad about mashing them up with a whole lot of butter, lemon juice, salt, and pepper.
+Packed in oil, they're full of good fat, calcium, protein, potassium, and iron that I can feel righteous about eating them, and not too bad about mashing them up with a whole lot of butter, lemon juice, salt, and pepper.
 (Right?)
 Or I just smoosh them onto a saltine and serve them with a Manhattan (my paternal grandmother's cocktail, and so likewise deeply sentimental and comforting).
 Or, you know what?
 Skip the saltine.
 I'll happily fish them right out of the can with my fingers as I sip my Manhattan after a really stressful workday.
 I call this my Wednesday Speedball.